List of representative offices of Somaliland

-This list lists the representative offices of Somaliland.
-Somaliland is a de facto independent republic, but its independence remains unrecognised by any country or international organisation.
-All countries recognise Somaliland as part of Somalia.
+This is a list of representative offices of Somaliland in other countries.
+Somaliland is a de facto independent republic, whose independence is not officially recognised by any UN member state or international organisation.
 The government of Somaliland maintains informal ties with some foreign governments and has a small network of representative offices abroad.
 These missions do not have formal diplomatic status under the provisions of the Vienna Convention on Diplomatic Relations.